Lorena591/EMI-Experimental-Temperature-Variations/README.md

 ![setup](https://github.com/Lorena591/Pesquisa-Doutorado-Direto/blob/main/VigaDano.png)

 The electromechanical impedance signals were collected over a temperature range of 24 °C to 65 °C, in increments of 20 °C. A sinusoidal frequency sweep (*chirp*) with an amplitude of ± 1 V, spanning from 1 Hz to 100 *k*Hz in 1 Hz steps, was employed to excite the structure via the PZTs.
 For each temperature level, ten datasets were acquired using a sampling rate of 250 *k*S/s.
-Measurements were taken after gradually raising the temperature and maintaining thermal steady state for 30 minutes at each temperature.
+Measurements were taken after gradually raising the temperature and maintaining thermal steady state for 30 minutes at each target value.

 It is worth noting that temperature variation was applied exclusively to the configuration with symmetrical damage.
 In contrast, the asymmetrical damage condition was evaluated solely at 24 °C. All other experimental parameters remained consistent across both damage scenarios.